Last Updated: March 07, 2025

 A secured credit card has a set limit paid by you and placed in a secured account, often a savings account.
 You can only charge up to that amount.
 Secured credit cards are a great way to build or rebuild credit scores.

-If you would like to talk to a debt expert for more information, click the link below to get started.
-It’s totally free!
+If you would like to talk to a debt relief expert or one of our balance specialists for more information, click the link below to get started.
+It's totally free!

 APR is fairly complicated and is the reason that most people get into financial trouble.
 The credit card company assigns an interest rate to you based on your credit worthiness, the Federal Reserve, and other factors.
 The average ARP as of January 2019 was 15.96%.